 This will cause a link button, that retrieves the audio code, to be rendered below the CaptchaImage.
 To control the visual appearance of the link button, the user should use the .rcCaptchaAudioLink CSS class.

 The application must run as a user account that has permissions to call the SpeechSynthesizer.Speak(textToSpeak) method on the server.
 Usually the user account does not have the needed permissions and the administrator has to grant them.
 For example in IIS 6+ the Application Pools run as the ApplicationPoolIdentity built-in account (this is by default) which does not have enough permissions to call SpeechSynthesizer.Speak(textToSpeak).
-To be able to generate the code the Application Pools should have permissions as the LocalSystem built-in account.
+To generate the code the Application Pools should have permissions as the LocalSystem built-in account.

 In case the web application does not have enough permissions to "Speak" the text code, the audio file will be generated by concatenation of ".wav" files that correspond to the specific character from the text code.
-By default RadCaptcha will look for the files in the App_Data\RadCaptcha directory, so you need to supply the folder and the files.
-You can copy the App_Data\RadCaptcha directory located in the App_Data folder of your Telerik® UI for ASP.NET Ajax installation.
-Please note that in order for the audio code to be generated correctly, there must be a ".wav" file for every possible character that can appear on the image and the file must be named as the character itself - "[Char]".wav (i.e. A.wav, B.wav, C.wav, 1.wav, 2.wav etc.).
+By default RadCaptcha will look for the files in the ~/App_Data/RadCaptcha directory, so you need to supply the folder and the files.
+You can copy the App_Data\RadCaptcha directory located in the App_Data folder of your Telerik® UI for ASP.NET AJAX installation.
+A different location for the audio files can be used by setting the directory path to RadCaptcha's CaptchaImage-AudioFilesPath property.

 The following tutorial demonstrates how to configure RadCaptcha to generate audio code.